United Center

-Opening in 1994, the United Center replaced the Chicago Stadium, which was located across the street.
-The first event held at the arena was WWF SummerSlam.
-Due to the lockout, the Blackhawks did not move in until January 1995.
-In 1996, the United Center hosted the Democratic National Convention, where it first introduced a new style four-screen speech prompting system for speakers consisting of two glass teleprompters, accompanied by an inset lectern monitor, and for the first time, a large under-camera confidence monitor.
+Opened in 1994, the United Center replaced the West Side's Chicago Stadium ("the madhouse on Madison"), which was opened in 1929 and located across Madison Street from the center.
+It is owned by the Reinsdorf and Wirtz families, owners of the teams that use the arena, and which also own much of the surrounding land.
+The first event held at the arena was WWF SummerSlam, and it hosts hundreds of sporting events, and concerts a year.
+The center also hosted the Democratic National Convention in 1996 and 2024.
+The arena served as the municipal emergency hub in the early days of the COVID-19 pandemic of 2020.

-The arena is home to an iconic statue of Michael Jordan built in 1994.
-Originally located outside the arena, it now stands inside an atrium which was added in 2017.
-The statue has since been joined by statues of Blackhawks legends Bobby Hull and Stan Mikita, while a statue of various Blackhawks players is located across the street on the site of Chicago Stadium.
+The arena is home to a statue of basketball great Michael Jordan, posed mid-air in his iconic "flying" jump, erected in 1994.
+Originally outside, it now stands inside an atrium extension and event space which was added to the Center in 2017.
+The Jordan statue has since been joined by statues of Blackhawks ice hockey players Bobby Hull and Stan Mikita, while a statue of various Blackhawks players is located across the street on the site of Chicago Stadium.

-On March 25, 2021, the United Center became Chicago's logistical hub to support the city's efforts against COVID-19.

-Arena information
+History

+Both the Chicago Blackhawks and the Chicago Bulls play their home games at the arena with some of them on back-to-back nights.
+In the 2023–24 NBA season, the Bulls drew an average attendance of 20,624 in 41 home games, the highest in the NBA.
+The hardwood floor for the Bulls games is laid over the ice that the Blackhawks play on.
+The flooring is assembled like a puzzle and taken apart when the Blackhawks have a game.

-The Bulls and Blackhawks own and operate United Center through the United Center Joint Venture (UCJV), a 50/50 partnership.
+The Bulls and Blackhawks own and operate the United Center through the United Center Joint Venture (UCJV), a 50/50 partnership.
 It covers 960000 sqft on a 46-acre (19 ha) parcel, west of the Chicago Loop.
 The arena is the largest in the United States in size, though not in capacity.
 Its exterior bears a striking resemblance to that of Chicago Stadium.
-It seats 19,717 for hockey, 20,917 for basketball and up to 23,500 for concerts.
+It seats 19,717 for ice hockey, 20,917 for basketball and up to 23,500 for concerts.
 The United Center hosts over 200 events per year and has drawn over 20 million visitors since its opening.
 Attendance routinely exceeds seating capacity for Bulls and Blackhawks games.

+The Bulls opened their practice facility, The Advocate Center, located a block east of the United Center, in 2014.
+Advocate Health Care owns the naming rights to the facility.

+The Blackhawks opened their practice facility, Fifth Third Arena (formerly MB Ice Arena prior to 2019), located two blocks to the south of the United Center, in 2017.